yuval-a/deriveODM/reference.md

 ### `_created()`
 This function is not defined by default on a data object instance - but you can define it yourself - if you do, it will trigger whenever a data object is created (locally), and **before** an equivalent document is inserted to the DB.

+### `watch(on)`
+Toggle on/off the ChangeStream support for the data instance.
+When ChangeStream support is on - the object instance will be aware of updates and changes to the document in the database **from external sources**, reflecting those in the local data object instance, as well as triggering an 'updated' event on `$_dbEvents`.
+Note that turning ChangeStream on, will assign an event listener to the ChangeStream - that will keep a **strong reference** in memory to the data object instance, thereby making it unavailable for garbage collection - this means that update events will trigger even if the data object instance is set to `null`.
+If you use `watch` to turn on ChangeStream support and then no longer need to data object instance, you should make sure you turn ChangeStream off first, by calling `watch` with `false` - this will make the instance garbage collectible once there are no more references to it.

 ## Instance Events (`$_dbEvents`)
 Each Derive data object has a built-in `$_dbEvents` meta property, which is an `EventEmitter` object, that you can use to listen for DB persistence events and changes,